 If you would like to design and locate your own study abroad program, you can do using the steps outlined by Arts OASIS.
 There are over 400 universities approved as suitable destinations or you may submit a request to have a specific program or institution approved which does not appear on the list.
 The steps for an independent study away program are outlined here.

 The Explore Program offers students an opportunity to learn and improve their French skills during the summer term through study at another Canadian institution.
 Not all of the courses in Explore are eligible for transfer credits and interested students should familiarize themselves with each host institution prior to the application process.
 Students apply using the Explore application as well as a secondary form submitted to the Arts OASIS.
-More information about the Explore summer program is available on the Arts OASIS Explore page and the Explore website.
+More information about the Explore summer program is available on the Explore website.

 Please be advised that McGill's credit transfer takes place on two levels: